w3c/wai-curricula/index.md

 ## Introduction
 {:.no-display}

 This resource provides a set of role-based curricula for web accessibility.
-It defines the competences and skills for each role, and outlines a set of modules and teaching units to achieve the required knowledge.
+It defines the competences and skills for each role, and outlines a set of modules and teaching units to achieve the learning outcomes.

 These curricula addresses any type of training.
 The delivery of courses based on these curricula can be any combinations of in-class, online, and in-house training.
 You can use the materials of these curricula in their entirety or only those that best apply to your audience and context.

 ## Structure

-Each teaching unit describes its purpose; learning outcomes; teaching, homework, and assessment ideas; and proposed teaching resources.
+Each teaching unit describes its purpose; learning outcomes; teaching, and assessment ideas; and suggested teaching resources.
 The following is a list of the current items in the units, and an explanation of its main purpose.

 ### Introduction